 Less can be more

-We turned a bald, dry old lawn into a talking point.
+We turned a bald, old lawn into a talking point.

-The residents of these lovely flats used this part of the front garden to park bikes.
-We removed the lawn and laid generous quantities of 20mm shingle.
-We discussed creating something formal with box hedging and stone planters but the client bravely decided to go for this contemporary, abstract design using box balls and beautiful sandstone spheres.
+The front garden was used to park bikes.
+We removed the 'lawn' and laid generous quantities of 20mm shingle.
+Our client bravely decided to go for this abstract design using box balls and beautiful sandstone spheres.
 The largest sphere weighs 250kg and at 600mm diameter, it's a real statement.

-The area was enhanced, by planting two of the best Acers (Bloodgood and Oshimensis) to add colour and delicate movement.
-Several neighbours and passers-by were moved to stop and chat about what we were building.
+Two of the best Acers (Bloodgood and Oshimensis) add colour and delicate movement.
+Several passers-by were moved to stop and chat about what we were building.

-We cleared some overgrown shrubs and moved the bikes back behind screens, built to hide the ubiquitous Wheelie bins.
-Steel bike racks were installed so the bikes are secure and less visible from the road.
+The bikes were moved behind a screen, built to hide the ubiquitous Wheelie bins.
+Steel bike-racks were installed so the bikes are secure and less visible from the road.